makersacademy/takeaway-challenge/README.md

 Run `rspec` from the project directory to run the tests.

 **You can use this programme in irb to:**
-- Create a new menu by instatitaing a new instance of the Dishes class `menu = Dishes.new`, and passing it as an argument a hash of the form `{dish: 'Dish Name', price: price}`
+- Create a new menu by instantiating a new instance of the Dishes class `menu = Dishes.new`, and passing it as an argument a hash of the form `{dish: 'Dish Name', price: price}`
 - View the menu by calling the list method `menu.list`
 - Add to the menu using the add method `menu.add`

 **irb sample:**
 ```
 ➜  takeaway-challenge git:(main) irb -r ./lib/dishes.rb
 3.0.2 :001 > menu = Dishes.new({ dish: 'Pizza', price: 5 })
  => #<Dishes:0x00007fab579e7348 @dishes=[{:dish=>"Pizza", :price=>5}]>